 Escarole is a leafy green often used in soups and stews.
 But what happens if you don’t have it or can’t find it at the store?
-Here are the best substitutes for escarole including kale, spinach, radicchio, arugula, chard, mustard greens, collard greens, beet greens, and lettuce.
+Here are some great substitutes for escarole including kale, spinach, radicchio, arugula, chard, mustard greens, collard greens, beet greens, and lettuce.

 Head of escarole on white surface.